pycontribs/ruyaml/README.rst

 =========

 ::

-  0.12.3 (XXXX-XX-XX):
+  0.12.3 (2016-08-17):
     - correct 'in' operation for merged CommentedMaps in round-trip mode (implementation inspired by J.Ngo, but original not working for merges)
-  - iteration over round-trip loaded mappings, as well as
+    - iteration over round-trip loaded mappings, that contain merges.
+Also keys(), items(), values() (Py3/Py2) and iterkeys(), iteritems(), itervalues(), viewkeys(), viewitems(), viewvalues() (Py2)
+    - reuse of anchor name now generates warning, not an error.
+Round-tripping such anchors works correctly.
+This inherited PyYAML issue was brought to attention by G. Coddut (and was long standing https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=515634) suppressing the warning: import warnings from ruamel.yaml.error import ReusedAnchorWarning warnings.simplefilter("ignore", ReusedAnchorWarning)

   0.12.2 (2016-08-16):
     - minor improvements based on feedback from M. Crusoe